vm0912/DistributedSystemsSpanningTreeGenerator/README.md

 that line represent destination nodes.

 The nodes are connected via TCP as the graph (configuration file) suggests.
+When all of the nodes/processes from the graph list begin execution, the root node needs to explicitly send a "create" message to start the spanning tree formation.
-After selecting the root node, it sends its neighbour nodes (children) a message with of type "search".
+The root node then sends its neighbour nodes (children) a message of type "search".
 After the child nodes acquire the "search" message, they mark the sender as their parent and send the "search" message to their descendants.
 The descendants can reject the sender as their parent if they already have a parent.